EeraboinaKeerthi/RAG_with_Langchain/README.md

 **LCEL Retrieval Chain**
 Lang Chain Expression Language is a declarative syntax.
 It is particularly relevant to RAG systems because it creates modular, reusable pipelines that can combine retrieval and generation components together.

+**RAG Evaluation**
+We can evaluate the retrieval process to check if the retrieved documents are relevant to the query, the generation process to see if the LLM hallucinated or misinterpreted the prompt, or the final output to measure the performance of the whole system.

+Output accuracy: string evaluation
+We can use LLMs to measure the correctness of the final output by comparing it to a reference answer.
+We'll assign the query, model's answer, and reference answer to compare with the following variables.
+LangChainStringEvaluator from LangSmith, which is LangChain's platform for evaluating LLM applications.